 To make rapid locations of earthquakes GeoNet operates a country-wide network of seismic stations that transmit their data to central data centres (and the cloud) where it is then analysed by automated processes.
 Once an earthquake is detected and an automatic location and magnitude is determined for it, its information is released onto the Quakes part of the website.

 The seismic stations operated by GeoNet consist of a seismometer and a digitiser.
 A seismometer is a sensitive instrument that generates a small electrical current in response to ground shaking.
-The electrical current is then digitised and transmitted continuously to the DMC in real time.
-This digital recording of ground shaking is the raw data used to make earthquake locations.
+The electrical current is digitised and transmitted continuously in real time and forms the raw data used to detect and analyse earthquakes.

 The magnitude of the earthquake is determined at a station by measuring the maximum amplitude of the seismic signals, and relating them to the distance of the station from the event, together with the characteristics of the seismometer and seismograph.
 The magnitudes from all available stations are then averaged to give an overall value for the event.

 The system also provides locally recorded data from global earthquakes to the International Seismological Centre in the United Kingdom, and preliminary earthquake information to the National Earthquake Information Center, a branch of the United States Geological Survey who locate major earthquakes worldwide.
 The waveform data and GeoNet located hypocentres are freely available to the worldwide community of researchers through FDSN.